sameersbn/docker-wowza/README.md

 # Quick Start

-Before you can start using this image you need to acquire a license for the Wowza Streaming Engine.
-If you do not have one, you can [request a free trial license](http://www.wowza.com/pricing/trial) or purchase a license from wowza.
+Before you can start using this image you need to acquire a valid license from Wowza Media Systems for the Wowza Streaming Engine software.
+If you do not have one, you can [request a free trial license](http://www.wowza.com/pricing/trial) or purchase a license from Wowza Media Systems.

 ```bash
 docker run --name='wowza' -it --rm \